sotibx2022/KTMecommerce/README.md

 4) but the problems are, if tab closed immediately after closoing the tab, also localhost memory will be dirty so that best way to to use redux + broadCast channel API to handle the issue.
 ADMIN SIDE:-
 4. profile image of users at admin users are not good.full name needs min width. - 5 minute
-1. In the products page table navigation. we need to use only few numbers for navigation not all. - 5 minute
-2. products inventory summary needs to be flex-col. - 5 minute
-3.  at the slider. the slider subheading is visible at the right, it comes and goes back to the screen right side.- 30 minute.
 5. i want to Edit one subcategory but the form filled with someother subcategory,and  need actual images of categories and subcategories- 2 hours same to the edit slider as well?
 6.selectable tableHead in darkmode, highlights of products table.
 -------------------